Zhenye-Na/lintcode/Sort/5.Kth Largest Element/README.md

 **Description**

-Find K-th largest element in an array.
+Find `K`-th largest element in an array.

 You can swap elements in the array